wobc/programming_book/docs/index.md

 ---

+This guide is **not** a full programming course or a replacement for formal tutorials.
+Instead, it’s a **starting point**: a collection of reflections, examples, and recommendations from the perspective of researchers in psychology and cognitive neuroscience.
+It aims to help you get your bearings and make smart decisions as you begin learning to code — not to teach you everything from scratch.

 This book is designed to equip psychology and cognitive neuroscience students with essential programming skills.
 Rather than focusing on a single programming language, this book will introduce you to the most popular languages in Psychology and Cognitive Neuroscience - Python, R, and MATLAB: